jundalisay/sp/content/en/research/ancient/babylonian/enuma/tablet-03b.md

 Gaga went, he took his way and humbly before Lahmu and Lahamu, the gods, his fathers, He made obeisance, and he kissed the ground at their feet.

 He humbled himself.
 Then he stood up and spake unto them saying:

+{{< r a="Gaga" >}}
-"Ansar, your son, hath sent me, [He repeats Tiamat's plot]
+Ansar, your son, hath sent me, [He repeats Tiamat's plot]

+I sent Anu, but he could not withstand her; Nudimmud was afraid and turned back.

+But Marduk hath set out, the director of the gods, your son;
+To set out against Tiamat his heart hath prompted him.

+He told me:
+{{< /r >}}

 <!-- The purpose of his heart he hath made known unto me.
 He saith that Tiamat our mother hath conceived a hatred for us, With all her force she rageth, full of wrath.